nmadhire-vibecoding/understanding-pydantic/README.md

 ## What You'll Learn

-- How Pydantic validates data automatically
-- How to define field constraints and custom validators
+- How to define and validate structured JSON output with Pydantic
-- How to work with nested models
-- How to use Pydantic with Google Gemini for structured, type-safe AI responses
+- How to use Pydantic with Google Gemini for type-safe AI responses
-- How validation errors work and provide helpful messages
+- How to extract and sanitize JSON from LLM outputs
- - How to chain prompts and validate the second response (kid-suitability check)
+- How to chain prompts: passing validated output into a second model query
+- How to validate a secondary schema (kid suitability assessment)

 ## Example Output

 The script will show:
-- ✅ Successful validations with properly formatted data
-- ❌ Validation errors with clear error messages
 - 🤖 Structured movie review from Google Gemini, validated with Pydantic
 - 🎯 Chained suitability assessment for kids under 10 with validated JSON output